ashleyjamesbrown/NYI/README.md

 # NYI
-Not Yet Invented
-Sessions run from 10am to 5pm each day with an hour for lunch around 1pm.
+Not Yet Invented sessions run from 10am to 5pm each day with an hour for lunch around 1pm.

 We'll all be contributing to a shared space through "etehrpad" (like google docs but without the google!).